snss231/tp/docs/UserGuide.md

 Examples:
 * `view 1` will display all contacts assigned to the 1st task in the task list.

-### Filtering tasks by name: `findt`
+### Finding tasks by name: `findt`

-Filters out tasks whose task names contain any of the given keywords.
+Finds tasks whose task names contain any of the given keywords.

 Format: `findt KEYWORD [MORE_KEYWORDS]`